oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 *   service ovirt-engine-dwhd stop

-If the ovirt_engine_history database remains on the same host as the engine, then before running engine-setup:
+If the ovirt_engine_history database remains on the same host as the engine:

        Edit on Engine machine the file /var/lib/pgsql/data/postgresql.conf Find there the line containing 'listen_addresses' and change it to be: